Frankie Evangelista: Early life and career

-He was born Francisco Fermin Evangelista on July 24, 1934, in Gapan, Nueva Ecija, and his parents Juan Nuñez Evangelista and Isabel Fermin.
+Francisco Fermin Evangelista was born on July 24, 1934, in Gapan, Nueva Ecija, and his parents Juan Nuñez Evangelista and Isabel Fermin.
 Evangelista began studying at the age seven he attend grade school in Gapan and moved to Quezon City, he was enroll in High School of Saint Joseph's College of Quezon City graduated in 1952 and he finished at the University of the Philippines Diliman as course offered in AB Communication and Journalism graduated in 1956.
 In 1957, he started out as to be a credible newscaster.
 He had a distinguished career in radio and his live coverage of special events was always competent.
 He became the voice that impelled errant government officials to shape up in the Hoy Gising! portion of Radyo Patrol.

 Evangelista, also known as Ka Kiko (Ka being the shorter version for kapatid or sibling), had career within ABS-CBN that spanned the entire 50-year history of the network.
 First hired as a radio personality, he rose to become a vital force in ABS-CBN's television shows as well, with credits that include news (TV Patrol, Hoy Gising!) and even entertainment (as an executive producer on the pre-Martial Law comedy show Super Laff-In).
 He is also known to be the color TV announcer when ABS-CBN began to air color programs starting in 1966 (accompanied by the station identification of the Sarimanok to represent color, similar to NBC’s Peacock) with a line “The following program is brought to you in color.”